 Constitutional concerns

-Even from a purely constitutional point of view, reservations can be raised against so-called chat control.
+From a purely constitutional point of view, there are also concerns about the so-called chat control.
 Of course, the objective is important and correct.
-However, the draft leaves many questions unanswered.
-The exact form of the obligations that would affect companies remains unclear.
-Above all, it is unclear how chat control can be prevented from turning into mass surveillance.
-In this case, masses of private messages would be made accessible to the European coordination authority.
-In light of the rulings on data retention, it is not evident that such a fundamental monitoring of private communications would withstand fundamental rights scrutiny.
+However, many questions remain unanswered in the draft.
+The exact nature of the obligations that would apply to companies remains unclear.
+Above all, this lack of clarity is due to the fact that it is not clear how to prevent the Chat control is pure mass surveillance is created.
+In this case, masses of private communications would be made accessible to the European coordinating authority.
+Based on the rulings on data retention, it is not apparent that such fundamental surveillance of private communications would stand up to a review of fundamental rights.

 Conclusion